Upon completion of this activity, participants should be able to:

-PLEASE VISIT THE CONFERENCE MOBILE APP FOR A COMPLETE LIST OF FINANCIAL DISCLOSURES.
+PLEASE VISIT THE CONFERENCE FACULTY PAGE FOR A COMPLETE LIST OF FINANCIAL DISCLOSURES.

-ACHL and MedStar Washington Hospital staff members/reviewers involved with the planning, development, and/or review of the content for this activity have no relevant affiliations or financial relationships to disclose.
+ACHL and MedStar Washington Hospital staff members and reviewers involved with the planning, development, and/or review of the content for this activity have no relevant affiliations or financial relationships to disclose.

 For Radiologic Technologists